ionvop/character-gpt/README.md

 - `memory` An integer that represents the number of messages in the given chat log that will be used in making the request.
 This is to avoid reaching past the max tokens accepted by the model as well as reducing the amount of tokens used in the request especially for long-term conversations.
 If set to 0, all messages in the given chat log will be used in making the request.
 (Default: `0`)
 - `pre-prompt` A string that will be added before your message but will not be included in the resulting chat log.
 Useful for instructing the model on how they should respond but may have less priority than `mid-prompt`.
 - `mid-prompt` A string that will be added after your message but will not be included in the resulting chat log.
 Useful for instructing the model on how they should respond and may have more priority over `pre-prompt`.
 - `post-prompt` A string that will be used as a second request after the reponse for the initial request has been made, but only the message for the initial request and the response to the second request will be included in the resulting chat log.
 Useful for instructing the model to repeat their statement in a specific behavior.
-However, it may double the usage of tokens if set.
+However, it may double the process time and the usage of tokens if set.

 `log` An array of message objects that will give context to the model and will be included in the resulting chat log.